"As it now appears

 Mar 28 Birth of ancestor Mary Barber

-so, as it was a typical 'home-farm' adjoining the estate of the
+so, as it became a typical 'home-farm' adjoining the estate of the

 May 31 Death of ancestor Joshua Field [74